The Real Cost of Earning KES 200,000 in Kenya

 Expenses (Nairobi)-122,800

-Affordability ratio stands at 78% expenses to net, leaving room for improvement.
+Affordability ratio stands at about 90% expenses to net, leaving little room for improvement.
 Aim for a 20% savings rate by adapting the 50/30/20 rule: 50% needs, 30% wants, 20% savings.
 Cut matatu fares or unga spending to boost this.

 Frequently Asked Questions